pmitros/cpsd-lottery/docs/schools/peabody.md

 ### What are the afterschool options like?

 There are two programs, the [city-run afterschool program](https://www.cambridgema.gov/DHSP/programsforkidsandyouth/Afterschool/peabodyk2afterschool) which is pretty unstructured and the [Fitzgerald Community School](https://www.cambridgema.gov/DHSP/programsforkidsandyouth/communityschools/fitzgeraldcommunityschool) which has lots of structured activities.
-Most kids are in the afterschool program, and I understood in the latter, which has many different options for activities.
+Most kids are in one of the afterschool programs, and I understood in the latter, which has many different options for activities.
 Kids from both do intermingle.

 ### How is conflict resolved if there is bullying or harassment?